goethel/X-team-asssignment-2/README.md

 ## Table of Contents

-1. TODO.md - contains instructions for what to do for this assignment
+1. README.md - overview of files in this repository (this file)
-2. README.md - overview of files in this repository (this file)
+2. TODO.md - contains instructions for what to do for this assignment
 3. rules.md - documents the rules for your team
-4. proposal.md - a project proposal for your team
+4. proposal.md - a project proposal written by your team

 ## Files to Submit